-Kyle Livie is a lecturer in history at San Francisco State University and dean of curriculum at Bentley School, a Bay Area high school.
-Kyle has worked with high school and college students for over fifteen years, teaching and mentoring students at a variety of institutions, including UC Berkeley’s Early Academic Outreach Program, and UC Berkeley’s successful Summer Bridge program.
-Kyle is currently researching community development in American cities in the early twentieth century.
+Kyle Livie is an Associate Professor of History at Ohlone College.
+He has worked with high school and college students for over 15 years, through teaching and mentoring students at a variety of institutions, including San Francisco State, Cal State Monterey, UC Berkeley’s Early Academic Outreach Program, and UC Berkeley’s successful Summer Bridge program.
+(Summer Bridge is an intensive, six-week residential program that helps students from underserved academic backgrounds transition from high school to the University’s extremely rigorous and competitive academic environment.)

-Christina McGhee-Esquivel is a Campus Coordinator at EarthTeam Environmental Network where she works with student interns at Oakland High and Richmond High to eliminate litter on their campuses and reduce litter and waste along their watersheds.
-Previously, Christina was a New Voices Summer Institute student participant in 2007 and is a graduate of Oakland High School and the University of California at Santa Cruz, where she majored in Environmental Studies.
-She served as a peer leader for the 2011, 2012 and 2014 Summer Institutes.
+Christina McGhee-Esquivel is a Counselor/Teacher/Mentor at Oakland Emiliano Zapata Street Academy, where she teaches biology and chemistry.
+Previously, as a Campus Coordinator for the EarthTeam Environmental Network, she worked with student interns at Oakland High and Richmond High to eliminate litter on their campuses and along their watersheds.
+Christina was a New Voices Summer Institute student participant in 2007 and is a graduate of Oakland High School and the University of California at Santa Cruz, where she majored in Environmental Studies.
+She served as a peer leader for the 2011, 2012, and 2014 Summer Academies.

 Mykela Patton, a graduate of Oakland’s Skyline High School, is now a student at Colby College, where she is studying public policy and environmental studies.
-She has been an active participant in the Summer Climate Justice Institute three years in a row, serving as New Voices summer participant and Fellow during the 2016-2017 school year, as a Pod Leader during summer 2017, and the 2018 Summer Academy Youth Co-Coordinator.
+She has been an active participant in the Summer Climate Justice Academy three years in a row, serving as New Voices summer participant and Fellow during the 2016-2017 school year, as a Pod Leader during summer 2017, and the 2018 Summer Academy Youth Co-Coordinator.
 She is excited to be further involved in New Voices as the Program Assistant.